New and Upcoming Memphis Restaurants

 The ultra-trendy taco "trucks" (they stay in the same place) have expanded their empire to Cooper Young.
 It's on the corner of Central and Cooper where everyone (used to) park for Railgarten.

 Taconganas Location: Intersection at Cooper St. and Central Ave.

 Memphis + Mid-South Restaurants coming soon:

-- Supper Club on 2nd will be an upscale restaurant bar on Second Street that plans to open in spring 2022.
+- Supper Club on 2nd will be an upscale restaurant bar on Second Street that plans to open in 2022.

 - Bog & Barley, a new Irish restaurant from Celtic Crossing owners, will open in 2022 in East Memphis.

 Got restaurant news or updates?